Fairblock/ArbitrumContracts/Readme.md

 ### TODO: `test-simple-auction-solidity`

 This tutorial showcases a couple of different things in addition to a sealed bid auction example.

-1. The repo `encrypter` is used to actually encrypt the bid values in accordance to the typical UX flow when interacting with Fairyring v1.
-The `cyphertext` (encoded tx) is done off-chain and submitted on-chain.

-> It is very important to run `cd test-simple-auction-solidity/encrypter` from the root, and then run `go build`.
-This is needed in order for the encrypter functionality to work.

 Now simply run `./test.sh` as you did in the other simple integration test directories.